materials-discovery/Tutorials/Qe_Getting_Started/getting_started_qe.md

 ![input file](/figures/input.jpeg)
 ![output file](/figures/output.png)
 # Run Your own Script
 You can find more examples on Quantum ESPRESSO  official [github repository](https://github.com/QEF/q-e/tree/develop/PW/examples).
-And please make sure you have the
+And please make sure you have the right pseudopotential path and filename in the input file.